imsamroy/quiz-application/README.md

 - Go to the releases page (https://github.com/imsamroy/quiz-application/releases)

 - Download the **"Linux-Quiz-Application.zip"** file and extract it as a folder.

-Inside the extracted folder open a terminal and run: `./Linux-Quiz-Application`
+- Inside the extracted folder open a terminal and run `./Linux-Quiz-Application`

 **NOTE: Before running the executable, right click the file and go to properties then permissions and make sure it is allowed to run as program**